This easy Pumpkin Scones recipe is made with canned pumpkin and is an easy scones recipe with a simple scone glaze for your next brunch or tea party!

 - Using canned pumpkin will save you lots of time and it tastes treat.

-- You can use a canned frosting and add a little milk to it so that it is a bit thinner, and it will work just fine.
+- You can use canned frosting and add a little milk to it so that it is a bit thinner, and it will work just fine.
 Just be sure to let the scones cool to room temperature before icing.

 - This recipe is a perfect way to use leftover canned pumpkin this fall.
 It only uses about half a can so it is perfect.